CarlosBarroso/springboot/README.md

 next steps:
 ------------
 - use cache (redis)
-- apply athentication
+- apply athentication (spring security)
-- use metricbeats to monitorize rabbitmq
+- use metricbeats to monitorize rabbitmq - it could be done with influxdb and grafana
-- add config files to grafana to create datasources to elastic and
+- add config files to grafana to create datasources to elastic and influxdb
+- web send metrics to influxdb instead of elasticserch
 - apply unit test
 - apply channels and queues to api
 - create mvc front